-These majestic Incan ruins stand on an Andean mountaintop ridge.
+These majestic Incan ruins stand on an Andean mountain ridge.
 The steep drops and surrounding forest make it a breathtaking experience.
-The mystery surrounding the vast ruins adds to the experience: This ancient city was built in the 15th century and later abandoned for no known reason.
-Visitors can get to the site a number of ways: via a four-day/three-night hike along the Inca Trail (you must travel with a sanctioned group or tour agency); via train from nearby Cusco, Ollantaytambo, or Aguas Calientes; or via bus from Aguas Calientes.
+The mystery surrounding the vast ruins adds to the experience: This city was built in the 15th century and later abandoned for no known reason.
+Visitors can get to the site several ways: via a four-day/three-night hike along the Inca Trail (you must travel with a sanctioned group or tour agency); via train from nearby Cusco, Ollantaytambo, or Aguas Calientes; or via bus from Aguas Calientes.

 Why visit now: Access is getting more limited.
-Peru recently instituted new rules: Visitors need to purchase either morning or afternoon tickets and leave within the allotted timeframe.
+Peru recently instituted new rules: Visitors need to purchase either morning or afternoon tickets and leave within the allotted time frame.
 All visitors must be accompanied by an official guide and stay to three defined circuits rather than wandering around the site at will.
-These restrictions will be revisited in 2019 — it’s possible they’ll get even tighter.

 Penguins are a popular attraction at the bottom of the world.